-We have reduced the size of the pay bands as part of our 2019-20 and 2020-21 pay awards and will continue to monitor our gender pay data regularly.
-The median gender pay gap in December 2020 was 20.9 per cent and the pay bands are now between 8 per cent and 10 per cent wide.
+In 2019-20 and 2020-21 pay awards we reduced the size of the pay bands and continue to monitor our gender pay data quarterly.
+The median gender pay gap in September 2021 was 19.2 per cent and the range of each pay band now varies from 6.6 per cent to 10 per cent wide.

 We have reviewed our recruitment processes – introducing some key changes to alleviate potential bias and to attract as diverse a range of qualified candidates as possible to our roles.

-We have provided key information and skills though our internal learning and development courses on equality, diversity and inclusion, as well as developing a broader EDI learning programme.
+We have provided key information and skills though our internal learning and development courses on equality, diversity and inclusion, as well as developing a broader learning programme on this.

 We have also reviewed and amended our appointments policy for both internal and external employees to ensure both are treated equally regarding salary level.

-In addition, our specific gender pay targets within our EDI aims are:
+In addition, our specific gender pay targets within our aims for equality, diversity and inclusion are:

-- To ensure that two thirds of appointments to our two highest employee pay bands are women, over a three-year rolling period.
-This aim is on target to be achieved.
+- To ensure that two-thirds of appointments to our two highest employee pay bands are women, over a three-year rolling period.
+While the end of the first three-year period has not yet been reached, this aim is on target to be achieved - with 69 per cent of appointments meeting this target in March 2021.